johndanielharmer/MeasureCollector/README.md

 -v will give verbose output to the user.
 This involves two different elements:
     Will run the test harness and give a score to the user.
 Should only be used for preliminary testing purposes and gathering a score for measure tracking.
     Will display any command line errors encountered when compiling.
--s will let you specify "A1" or "A2" as the target assignment to measure compliance against.
+-s will let you specify "A1", "A2", "A1R" or "A2R" as the target assignment to measure compliance against.
+A1R and A2R are the commands for the A1 resubmission and the A2 resubmission.

 Notes:

 For the current version of the software, you need to delete ALL the contents inside "studentfolders" to switch between A1 and A2 submissions.
-The software currently cannot handle having both A1 and A2 content in the folder at once and only A1 content should be present when running an A1 test, as well as only having A2 content for an A2 test.
+The software currently cannot handle having two different groups of submission content in the folder at once and only A1 content should be present when running an A1 test, A2 content should only be present for an A2 test, etc.

 Type 'make clean' in the directory to destroy the compiletest folder.
 The studentfolders folder wil not be emptied.